 4. Play With Your Cat On A Daily Basis: Burn All That Energy

 Playing with your cat daily is one of the main aspects of helping your cat lose weight.
 Cats in the wild walk a lot not only because they are looking for preys but also they need to check and dominate their territory.
 When a cat is indoor all that energy needs to be spent and this is why playing with your cat is so important.
 We all know that: Energy not spent = Fat.
 That’s why by engaging your cat with different games you will keep your pet’s weight at a bay.
-Cats are more active on evenings so after work is a perfect time to play with your cat, do it for at least 10 to 15 minutes, the more is always the better.
+Cats are more active on evenings so after work is a perfect time to play with your cat, do it for at least for 15 minutes straight, the more is always the better.

 For those days in which you are too tired to play with your pal, there are interactive toys that will keep your friend busy.
 There is a wide variety, such as teasers, wands, reeds, lasers. and much more, all of them electronic so you just put them on the floor and they will keep your cat occupied at least for 5 to 10 minutes.